1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? tip "Level The ABL Sensor"

-    It's advisable to level the ABL sensor in relation to the nozzle initially, you can find informations about it in the hardware section within the chapter ["Printhead"](printhead.md#leveling-or-dismounting-the-abl-sensor).
+    It's advisable to level the ABL sensor in relation to the nozzle initially, you can find information about it in the hardware section within the chapter ["Printhead"](printhead.md#leveling-or-dismounting-the-abl-sensor).

 ??? tip "Bed Level Visualization"